 A UK 2:1 degree, or its international equivalent, in a relevant discipline is normally required.
-English language requirements may also apply.
+All applicants must also meet our English language requirements.

 Months of entry